Workshop Descriptions

 Session 3A 2-2:45 PM

-• Speakers: Nathan Lambstrom
+• Speakers: Nathan Lambstrom, Lambstrom Garden Ecology

 Landscaping clients are increasingly asking for more wildness in their gardens, but it’s not always clear what that means.
 This workshop will explore “wilder” gardening, including ecological gardening practices into existing landscapes, choosing resilient plants, and proper design, ordering, installation, and care.
 With 15 years of experience, Nathan will share what he’s learned about how to communicate effectively with clients about what to expect from this type of garden.